 As with any pursuit, improvement in photography comes with practice, and indeed, in order to make good progress, daily practice is what is required.
 That being said, it is not always possible to have a camera on hand at all times, given the busyness of our everyday lives.
 That is where the mobile phone comes into its own.

-While walking to my local supermarket on a recent November morning I was able to capture the first frost of the year that had covered this bunch of leaves.
+While walking to my local supermarket on a winter morning I was able to capture the first frost of the year that had covered this bunch of leaves.

-Similarly, on a recent evening walk I was surprised by the changing colours of the sky and managed to capture a few images.
+Similarly, on an evening walk I was surprised by the changing colours of the sky and managed to capture a few images.

 As mentioned above, having a ‘photographic eye’ (or maybe more accurately a photographic mind) is a major part of developing as a photographer, and it is good to assess a scene or subject from the viewpoint of how it could be framed as a photograph, but it is an added advantage to be able to immediately translate that vision into an image because we have a camera in our pocket or bag.